5ucur/oilape/README.md

 - **[GNUTerryPratchett](/Scripts/GNUTerryPratchett.js)**
   - Adds a footer to any site that has `GNU Terry Pratchett` in its headers (specifically `x-clacks-overhead`).
 Read more [here](http://gnuterrypratchett.com/) and [here](https://xclacksoverhead.org/).
 Read about Terry [here](https://en.wikipedia.org/wiki/Terry_Pratchett).
   - Breaks on some pages, not displaying as a footer, so it's removable by simply clicking on it.
   - Good for any fan of the man or his works.
-But it seems it breaks on *many* pages so I recommend against actually using this script.
+But it seems it breaks on *many* pages so **I recommend against actually using this script**.
   - > "A man is not dead while his name is still spoken."
 — Going Postal, Chapter 4 prologue [](GNU_Terry_Pratchett)
 - **[GoogleFocusSearchbarImagesVideos](/Scripts/GoogleFocusSearchbarImagesVideos.js)**